-The Toronto-based trio launched their first collection of 10 cards in September, and with it, not only a broader representation of people, but also a more diverse range of experiences.
+The Toronto-based trio launched their first collection of 10 cards last September, and with it, not only a broader representation of people, but also a more diverse range of experiences.

 “On top of the idea of physical presentation, we also thought about events and milestones in our own lives and our friends lives that we never get cards for,” says Monica.“There’s so many moments in our lives that are not traditionally moments that you would celebrate, but we want to empower those moments and make them a celebration.”

 For instance, as a woman in her 30s, Monica deals with all the typical BS of people asking about her relationship status—but while there are engagement and wedding cards, there are no notes to celebrate being single.
 “Just as being in relationship is a great stage in your life, being single can be a great stage in your life,” she says, pointing to one of the brand’s OG cards which reads: Being single is like being in a relationship, but with granny panties.
 “Let’s celebrate every stage, not just some of them,” she says.